OSOceanAcoustics/echopype/docs/source/contributing.md

 We encourage all code contributions to be accompanied by tests and documentations when appropriate.
 We may ask for these when reviewing the PRs.
-If you have added new tests but the continuous integration (CI) workflows is not triggered to run, ping @leewujung to get them started.
+If you have added new tests but the GitHub Actions (see [](#github-actions-for-continuous-integration-ci) below) needs approval to run, ping the maintainers (@leewujung, @ctuguinay) to get them started.

-## Installation for echopype development
+## Development environment

 To create an environment for developing Echopype, we recommend the following steps:

-1. Fork the Echopype repository following the guide above, clone your fork, then in `git remote` set your fork as the `origin` and the OSOceanAcoustics repository as `upstream`
+1. Fork the Echopype repository following the guide above, clone your fork, then in `git remote` set your fork as the `origin` and the OSOceanAcoustics repository as `upstream`:
     ```shell
     # Clone your fork
     git clone https://github.com/YOUR_GITHUB_USERNAME/echopype.git